SimoSamaa/mvc-express-js/README.md

 ## Overview

 This is a simple web application built with Express.js that demonstrates the MVC (Model-View-Controller) architecture in JavaScript.
 The project simulates a store with features for adding, editing, and deleting products in the admin panel, as well as a shopping cart on the shop page.
-Instead of using a database, the project uses the `fs` module to store data locally.
+Instead of using a database, the project uses the `fs` module to store data locally JSON file.

 ## Features